Melnykites: Release and the Ukrainian National Committee

 Dissatisfied with the progress and value of these negotiations, Melnyk and his supporters withdrew from the committee and instead organised a meeting in Berlin in January whereupon it was decided that OUN(m) members would meet the Allied advance and seek to familiarise the Western Allies with the Ukrainian independence movement.
 Melnyk, Andriievsky, and Boidunyk left Berlin for Bad Kissingen in February with the town occupied by American troops on 7 April.
-According to the Cultural Department of the OUN(m) (founded by Olzhych) and its archives, (Note: A declassified CIA report from 1953, though it contains staggering inaccuracies about the wartime activities of the OUN(m), corroborates that Melnyk contacted U.S. Army officials.)
-Andriievsky and Boidunyk, in coordination with Melnyk, submitted a memorandum to the U.S. military administration on 27 April, following which it was understood that displaced Ukrainians were to be afforded the right to be separated from Poles and Russians and allowed to display the blue-and yellow flag.
+According to the Cultural Department of the OUN(m) and its archives, Andriievsky and Boidunyk, in coordination with Melnyk, submitted a memorandum to the U.S. military administration on 27 April, following which it was understood that displaced Ukrainians were to be afforded the right to be separated from Poles and Russians and allowed to display the blue-and yellow flag.
 This was general policy for displaced persons after the war.
 According to historian Jan-Hinnerk Antons, the Western Allies created purely Ukrainian DP camps due to the number of conflicts arising between Ukrainians and Poles and the fear that remaining mixed would hurt general repatriation efforts.
 (Note: According to Antons, the Western Allies didn't officially recognise a Ukrainian nationality out of fear for antagonising the USSR, with Ukrainians in the camp listed as stateless, undetermined, or other.)

 John Alexander Armstrong posits that even though, "apparent to all", Nazi Germany's chances of victory on the Eastern Front had gone from remote after the Germans' failure to take Moscow to extremely remote after the 1942-1943 winter of Stalingrad, Ukrainian nationalists generally staked their strategic course on hopes that either the Western Allies would intervene in their favour or that the two superpowers would exhaust one another whereby a period of anarchy would emerge in Eastern Europe, similar to that that followed the First World War, in which an organised but contemporarily inferior nationalist military force could assert itself.
 According to Timothy Snyder, Banderite leaders believed that in such a scenario their chief enemy would be a resurgent Poland.

 Historians Yuri Radchenko and Andrii Usach assert that for the duration of the war, even during the repressive crackdowns, the OUN(m) never abandoned its stance on collaboration with the Third Reich as a path to an independent Ukrainian state whereby their orientation oscillated between neutrality and friendship.
-Radchenko estimates that between several hundred and one thousand OUN(m) members were killed by the Nazis over the war.
+Radchenko estimates that between several hundred and one thousand OUN(m) members were killed by the Nazis over the course of the conflict.